ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 Static Datasets (i.e., *fix files*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The static files (listed in :numref:`Table %s <LndInputFiles>`) include specific information on location, time, soil layers, and fixed (invariant) experiment parameters that are required for the land component to run.
+The fix files (listed in :numref:`Table %s <LndInputFiles>`) include specific information on location, time, soil layers, and fixed (invariant) experiment parameters that are required for the land component to run.
 The data must be provided in :term:`netCDF` format.

-The following static files are available in the ``inputs/UFS_WM/FV3_fix_tiled/C96/`` data directory (downloaded :ref:`above <lnd-in>`):
+The following fix files are available in the ``inputs/UFS_WM/FV3_fix_tiled/C96/`` data directory (downloaded :ref:`above <lnd-in>`):

 .. code-block::